mimoduo/mimogear/docs/js/lantern.md

 A lantern (lightbox) allows the user to see an enlarged picture after interacting with a smaller thumbnail.
 Captions are not enabled by default, however, you can read about how to add them within the [postcss/mimo documentation](https://github.com/mimoduo/Mimogear/blob/master/docs/postcss/mimo.md#lantern)

-##Notes

-* The lantern is placed at the bottom of the image group for better keyboard accessibility

 ##Usage With Default Options Shown

 **Pug**